-Travelling by air is preferred by a lot of people going to Las Vegas because it cuts back in travel time..
+Traveling by air is preferred by many people going to Las Vegas because it cuts back in travel time.

-Some of the carriers that fly from San Diego International Airport (SAN) to Las Vegas McCarran (LAS) are Southwest Airlines, Frontier Airlines, Delta Air and Spirit Airlines.
+Some carriers that fly from San Diego International Airport (SAN) to Las Vegas McCarran (LAS) are Southwest Airlines, Frontier Airlines, Delta Air, and Spirit Airlines.

 A one-way direct flight fare ranges from 34 USD to 53 USD.
 Book at least three months in advance to avail of the best deals for this route.

-To travel from San Diego to Las Vegas via air, it will take you about one hour and 30 minutes.
-Adjust your total travel time to include check in and baggage retrieval.
+Traveling from San Diego to Las Vegas via air will take you about one hour and 30 minutes.
+Adjust your total travel time to include check-in and baggage retrieval.

 2. Bus from San Diego to Las Vegas

-Going by bus from San Diego to Las Vegas is a good option for those who are not in a hurry to reach the city.
+Going by bus from San Diego to Las Vegas is a good option for those not in a hurry to reach the city.

-If you want the most convenient option, there is the 113 USD flexible ticket which gives you an additional baggage to check in for free, no extra charge for booking changes and a completely refundable fare.
+If you want the most convenient option, the 113 USD flexible ticket gives you additional baggage to check-in for free, no extra charge for booking changes, and a completely refundable fare.

-Depending on your time of departure, a bus ride from San Diego to Las Vegas will take eight to ten hours.
+Depending on your departure time, a bus ride from San Diego to Las Vegas will take eight to ten hours.
 There will be comfort stops along the way for your convenience.

 3. Train from San Diego to Las Vegas

 There is no train coming directly from San Diego to Las Vegas.
-However, you can take the Amtrak Pacific Surfliner from San Diego to Los Angeles where you shall catch a bus going to Las Vegas.
+However, you can take the Amtrak Pacific Surfliner from San Diego to Los Angeles, where you shall catch a bus to Las Vegas.